-- (a) As used in this article, the following words and phrases shall have the meanings given to them in this section unless the context clearly indicates otherwise: - (1) "Criminal offense reduction" means the reduction of a qualifying felony offense to a misdemeanor offense pursuant to this article. - 5 (2) "Excluded offense" means: - 6 (A) An offense which involves the infliction of serious physical injury; - (B) A sexual offense, including, but not limited to, a violation of the felony provisions of article eight, eight-b, eight-c or eight-d of this chapter; - (C) An offense which involves the use or exhibition of a deadly weapon or dangerous instrument; - (D) A felony violation of the provisions of section nine, article two of this chapter; - 12 (E) A felony violation of the provisions of section twenty-eight, article two of this chapter; - (F) A felony violation of article four, chapter seventeen-b of this code; or - (G) A felony, the facts and circumstances of which the circuit court finds to be inconsistentwith the purposes of this article.
+- (a) As used in this article, the following words and phrases shall have the meanings given to them in this section unless the context clearly indicates otherwise: - (1) "Criminal offense reduction expungement" means the reduction expungement of a qualifying felony offense to a misdemeanor offense pursuant to this article. - (2) "Excluded offense" means: - (A) An offense which involves the infliction of serious physical injury; - (B) A sexual offense, including, but not limited to, a violation of the felony provisions of §61-8-1 et seq. §61-8b-1 et seq. §61-8c-1 et seq. or §61-8d-1 et seq. of this code;

+9 (C) An offense which involves the use or exhibition of a deadly weapon or dangerous instrument;

+- (D) A felony violation of the provisions of §61-9-2 of this code; - 12 (E) A felony violation of the provisions of §61-2-28 of this code; - 13 (F) A felony violation of §17B-4-1 et seq. of this code; or

-- (3) "Nonviolent felony" means a felony conviction in a circuit court of this state, which the circuit court finds is not: (i) An excluded offense as defined in subdivision (2) of this article; and (ii) which does not involve violence or potential violence to another person or the public. - (4) "Petitioner" means a person who has filed a petition seeking a criminal offense reduction under the provisions of this article. - (5) "Qualifying felony offense" means a nonviolent felony offense that is not excluded from relief under this article. - (6) "Reduced misdemeanor" means a legal status representing that a person previously convicted of a nonviolent qualifying felony has successfully petitioned a circuit court to have the felony conviction reduced to the status of a misdemeanor. - (7) "Requisite time period" means ten years after completion of any sentence or period of supervision or probation, whichever is later, during which time there has been no commission and conviction for a violation of law by the petitioner other than for a minor traffic offense.
+- (G) A felony, the facts and circumstances of which the circuit court finds to be inconsistent with the purposes of this article. - (3) "Nonviolent felony" means a felony conviction in a circuit court of this state, which the circuit court finds is not: (i) An excluded offense as defined in subdivision (2) of this article this section; and (ii) which does not involve violence or potential violence to another person or the public. - (4) "Petitioner" means a person who has filed a petition seeking a criminal offense reduction expungement under the provisions of this article. - (5) "Qualifying felony offense" means a nonviolent felony offense or misdemeanor offense, or more than one such offense that arise out of the same act or occurrence, that is not excluded from relief under this article. - (6) "Reduced misdemeanor" means a legal status representing that a person previously convicted of a nonviolent qualifying felony has successfully petitioned a circuit court to have the felony conviction reduced to the status of a misdemeanor - (7) "Requisite time period" means ten five years after completion of any sentence or period of supervision or probation, whichever is later, during which time there has been no commission and conviction for a violation of law by the petitioner other than for a minor traffic offense.